ChrisWhealy/parse-sap-odata/README.md

 # Parse the Metadata from an SAP OData Service

-This is a work in progress!

-Parse the metadata XML describing an SAP OData service and generate Rust entities for each EDM type:
+Parse the metadata XML describing an SAP OData service and generate basic Rust entities for each EDM type:

 * [x] `ComplexType`
 * [x] `EntityType`